 If you don’t see your drive in the drive map, Windows may not recognize it.
 Double check that it is installed correctly, and restart your PC.

 If you’re partitioning an existing drive with data or the OS installed on it, you’ll need to create unallocated space for Windows to work with.
-Right-click the partition and select “shrink volume…” Windows will tell you how much space is available to partition and ask you to specify the size of the new one.
+Right-click the partition and select “shrink volume…” Windows will tell you how much free space is available to partition and ask you to specify the size of the new one.

-Step 6: Next, you can either select “do not format this volume” if you want to format later, or you can do it now.
+Step 6: Next, you can either select “do not format this volume” if you want to format it later, or you can do it now.

 How to Partition a Hard Drive in macOS